xmos/lib_i2s/README.rst

 data between components, like microcontrollers, audio codecs, and DSPs.
 It’s commonly used for PCM (Pulse Code Modulation) audio, which is the standard form for digital audio representation.
-I²S has three main lines: Serial Data (SD), Serial Clock (`SCK`) [#]_, and Word Select (`WS`) [#]_, with separate channels for clock and data, reducing jitter and ensuring synchronization
+I²S has three main lines: Serial Data (SD), Serial Clock (`SCK`) [#]_, and Word Select (`WS`) [#]_, with separate channels for clock and data, reducing jitter and ensuring synchronisation.

-TDM (Time-Division Multiplexing) mode, multiple audio channels can be sent over a single I²S data line, with each channel occupying specific time slots.
+In TDM (Time-Division Multiplexing) mode, multiple audio channels can be sent over a single I²S data line, with each channel occupying specific time slots.
 This allows I²S to support multi-channel audio, useful for applications like surround sound.